 Most programs require letters of recommendation.
 Visit the Program-Specific Admission Requirements page to see each program's supplemental requirements.
 Carefully read the Graduate School Catalog to check.

 Your goals statement can be mailed (as paper copy -- typed, please) to Graduate Admissions, or it can be e-mailed to firstname.lastname@example.org from the same e-mail address you used for creating your online application.
 You should completely answer the following questions about yourself.

 On separate sheets of paper, completely answer the following questions about yourself.
 If you are applying to more than one program, write separate goal statements for each program, clearly indicating which program each statement applies to.
 Write as much as you wish; you need not be brief.

 1. What kind of career or vocational objective would you like to follow and in what setting (public school, residential school, research center, clinic, corporation, etc.)?

 2. How did you first become interested in your chosen field of study?
 When did you decide to pursue a degree in this field?

 3. What do you consider to be your greatest asset as a future professional in your chosen field?

 4. Provide any other information that will help us better understand you as an individual and better evaluate you as an applicant for this program.

-†Some departments require an essay in addition to the goal statement and some accept an essay instead of a goal statement.
+* Some departments require an essay in addition to the goal statement and some accept an essay instead of a goal statement.
 Please review all requirements carefully.

-The immunization laws for the District of Columbia require all students to provide proof of immunizations.
+If you are offered admission: The immunization laws for the District of Columbia require all students to provide proof of immunizations.
 Students will not be permitted to register for classes without the required immunizations.
 All full time students are required to have health insurance that provides coverage in the District of Columbia metropolitan area.
 (Each) student must either waive or purchase the health insurance online through his/her Bison account.
 For more information concerning requirements for immunizations and how to waive or purchase the health insurance, please visit the Student Health Services website.